I had written earlier about how to use research to understand pains and problems of your customers.

 R - the response that you want from he customer

-We have written several websites that follow the PASTOR framework and can swear that it works.
+We have written copy for several websites that follow the PASTOR framework and can swear that it works.

-Are websites using brandscript different from those using the PASTOR framework?
+Are the websites using StoryBrand different from those using the PASTOR framework?

-The key difference between the two is in the tragedy of the story.
-Donald Miller tells us that the tragedy creates the tension in the story.
+Donald Miller tells us that tragedy creates tension in the story.
 Without tragedy, there is no story.
 So tragedy is an integral part of story telling.

 In terms of telling a story for a brand, the tragedy translates into:

 - “what would happen if you did not buy this brand?”

 - “what would happen if you put up with the status quo?”.

 If you see examples of StoryBrand websites, or PASTOR copy-based websites, or any of the copy framework driven websites, you will notice these techniques at play.